dashingshree6/IMDB-searchbar/README.md

 ## In this you will find an interactive searchbar.
 ## You can use it for you projects.
+## In this I have created with using normal apis from javascript file.

 # Getting Started with Create React App